vjcitn/bosBiocTrain/README.md

 =====

  * Lecture 1: Pitfalls of genomic data analysis.
-  Complexity, poor design, batch effects
+  Complexity, poor design, batch effects.
+Vehicles for avoiding some of the pitfalls with Bioconductor.

- * Lab 1: Managing genomic annotation for model organism
+ * Lab 1: Managing genomic annotation for humand and model organisms
    + OrganismDbi, select
    + GenomicRanges